The Master of Science in Community Health Education prepares

 Accreditation and Recognition

-The MPH-CHE program at UW-La Crosse is accredited by the Council on Education for public Health (CEPH), and was the first MPH degree offered in the University of Wisconsin System.
-The program was initiated in 1991 and has been CEPH accredited since 1992.
-Every student that has graduated from the MPH program has graduated from an accredited program.
+The MPH-CHE program at UW-La Crosse was initiated in 1991 and has been CEPH accredited since 1992.
+The first MPH degree offered in the University of Wisconsin System, every student who has graduated from the MPH program has graduated from an accredited program.

 The mission of the Public Health Unit reflects